What is a bridging loan?

 In other words, these loans help to ‘bridge the gap’ until you have sorted out a longer-term financial solution.

-The speed and flexibility of these loans makes them a popular borrowing option, with many people using them for a wide range of purposes.
+The speed and flexibility of these loans makes them a popular borrowing option, with many people using them for a range of purposes.

 One example is you may have found a perfect property to buy, but your current house hasn’t sold yet, so you do not have the funds ready to complete the transaction.
 In this case, you could take out a bridging loan to fund the purchase.
 Once the sale of your house goes through, you can use the money to repay your loan.